Skip to main content

 Established Safety

-• Adverse reactions reported in adults include back pain, chills, dizziness, fatigue, headache, hypersensitivity reactions, nausea, pyrexia, and vomiting1
+• Adverse reactions reported in adult and pediatric patients include back pain, chills, dizziness, fatigue, headache, hypersensitivity reactions, nausea, pyrexia, and vomiting2

-• Supported by 10-year data from an international safety monitoring database6
+• Supported by 10-year data from an international safety monitoring database7

 aThe Cerezyme treatment group from the Gaucher Registry analyses represents patients who received either alglucerase or imiglucerase.